RandomUser132112/Schedule-Filter-CLI/README.md

 CourseName(CourseCode),Day,StartTime-EndTime

 Time should be in 24 hour format.
+Modify any attended days in the code.
+It uses days Monday - Friday by default.

 **Course File Example:**